Transforming the Local Exchange Network: Sixth Edition

 By Lawrence K. Vanston, Ph.D. & Ray L. Hodges

 Description [back to top]

-TFI announces the availability of the fifth edition of its flagship publication Transforming the Local Exchange Network.
 This report presents the latest TFI forecasts covering switching, circuit equipment, metallic cable, and fiber cable.
-The report also includes TFI's latest recommendations on depreciation lives for local exchange telephone plant, recommendations which take into account technology displacement and loss of access lines due to competition.
+The report also includes TFI's latest recommendations on depreciation lives for local exchange telephone plant, focusing on legacy assets.
+The recommendations take into account technology displacement and loss of access lines due to competition.

 What You Will Gain [back to top]

 - Analysis and quantification of access line loss occurring in the local exchange and its resulting stranding of plants.